florenzliu/AlgoPractice/91/D1-Add-to-Array-Form-of-Integer.md

 ******************************
 **Explanation**

-- Convert k to its array-form. \
+- Convert k to its array-form.
-- Add the array-forms of num and k by digit from the end to the beginning and save it in the result array. \
+- Add the array-forms of num and k by digit from the end to the beginning and save it in the result array.
-- Reverse the array-form of the result. \
+- Reverse the array-form of the result.

-Use the quotient and remainder divided by 10: set the current position as the remainder and update the quotient for the next digit.
+Use the quotient and remainder divided by 10: set the current position as the remainder and update the quotient for the next position.

 **Python**